codsen/codsen/packages/string-remove-widows/README.md

 👨‍🍳 Professional cooking — making 50 three-course dinners _at once_ — mildly speaking, _excessive_ — by "normal peoples" kitchen standards and so on.

 📝 Professional preparing of marketing materials — websites and email templates — is also somewhat full of excesses.
-Millions of emails sent, hundreds of pages managed, thousands of products listed.
+Millions of emails sent, hundreds of web pages managed, thousands of products listed.
 The more features your tool has, the more capabilities you have.

 For example, you might need to copy some text from _PSD_, clean invisible characters, encode it in CSS, prevent widow words and paste it into pseudo-element in a .SCSS file.
 That's one click on [Detergent.io](https://detergent.io) and the **widow word prevention part** would be done by this program.